ewallah/moodle-repository_s3bucket/README.md

 Multiple instances are supported, you only have to create a IAM user who has read access to your S3 root folder, but read and write permissions to your S3 bucket.

+Warning:  This plugin is dependent on the local_aws plugin.
+If you want to use the latest sdk version, you will have to use the [eWallah version](https://github.com/ewallah/moodle-local_aws) that supports all new regions.

 [![Build Status](https://github.com/ewallah/moodle-repository_s3bucket/workflows/Tests/badge.svg)](https://github.com/ewallah/moodle-repository_s3bucket/actions)